pantheon-systems/documentation/source/content/optimize-site-traffic.md

 title: Investigate and Remedy Traffic Events
 description: Determine the cause of unexpected traffic and implement a remedy
 tags: [billing, logs]
-categories: [manage]
+categories: [troubleshoot]
 contributors: [edwardangert]
 searchboost: 150
 reviewed: "2020-03-03"
 ---

-The [Traffic Limits and Overages](/traffic-limits) doc explains what Pantheon considers billable traffic as shown in the [Dashboard Metrics](/metrics).
-This doc introduces some of the methods Pantheon offers to help determine the cause of traffic incidents, to find out if they're intentional, and to help remedy them if they're not.
+[Traffic Limits and Overages](/traffic-limits) explains what Pantheon considers billable traffic as shown in the [Dashboard Metrics](/metrics).
+This doc introduces some of the methods Pantheon offers to help troubleshoot traffic incidents and optimize traffic efficiency.

 ## Review the nginx Access Log